 The Fireball’s underwater hull shape made it easy to plane even in light winds.
 Its narrow hull shape gave it added speed but necessitated a trapeze to keep the boat upright.
 The Fireball class is strictly controlled, but has been adapted over the years to meet changing demands of its crews and advances in building techniques.
 Hulls may be wood or composite, and there are many home built versions sailing.
 The majority of boats are now professionally built in advanced composites.

-The Museum’s Fireball Allèz, K24, was built in 1963 by Jack Chippendale and owned by Alistair Tatton from 1978 until he donated her to the Museum in 2005.
-The trapeze was probably supplied when the boat was new, as the rules were changed to allow them in 1963.
-A distinctive feature of this boat is its name.
-Although strictly speaking the French word “Allez” does not have an accent, the owner decided it should but when he realised the accent was the wrong way round (from what he had intended) on the letter “e” of the boat’s name, Alistair decided to leave it so as to make her more distinctive: thus she became Allèz.
+The Museum’s Fireball Allèz, K24, was built in 1963 by Jack Chippendale.
+The trapeze was probably supplied when the boat was new, as the rules were changed to allow them in that year.
+Although the French word ‘Allez’ does not have an accent, the owner decided it should, but when he realised the accent was the wrong way round on the letter “e” of the boat’s name, he decided to leave it so as to make the boat more distinctive.